-- 9.3.7.1 Carers' leave means an Employee with primary responsibilities for the care of either members of their immediate family or household member, as defined in clause 9.1.5, who need their care or support due to illness or injury shall be entitled to carers' leave. - 9.3.7.2 An Employee must give the Employer notice of the leave.
-The notice must be given where practicable prior to the commencement of the working day, relationship to whom the care is being provided and provide an estimated duration or expected period of the leave.
+- 9.3.9.1 Carers' leave means an Employee with primary responsibilities for the care of either members of their immediate family or household member, as defined in clause 9.1.5, who need their care or support due to illness or injury shall be entitled to carers' leave. - 9.3.9.2 An Employee must give the Employer notice of the leave.
+The notice must be given where practicable prior to the commencement of the working day, relationship to whom the care is being provided and provide an estimated duration or expected period of the leave. - 9.3.9.3 Failure to provide medical evidence to Council's satisfaction may result in non-payment of leave.